SynchronetBBS/sbbs/xtrn/mrc/readme.txt

     Internal Code: MRC
     Start-up Directory: /sbbs/xtrn/mrc
     Command Line: ?mrc-client.js

+- If you want to run from the chat menu instead of via a door, copy chat_sec.js to /sbbs/mods and edit accordingly, adding the following and don't forget to add the key to be used to the "keys" variable.

+     bbs.exec("?../xtrn/mrc/mrc-client.js",null,"/sbbs/xtrn/mrc/");

 - Your services and BBS threads should automatically recycle once they are free to do so, but you may want to restart your BBS now to force these changes to